MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Match**
  - First team will assign players (and click on submit lineup)
  - Captain will not see other team's action box but he can see rosters of other team
- - There is a action flow to explain boxes

 ___
  - **Single Match (public)**
  - Create a setting option
- - Create swap net no touch event
+ - Create swap net on touch event -> Need to work properly
  - Players need to be assign within 3 minutes or less
  - Work with user authentication - https://www.apollographql.com/docs/react/networking/authentication/#header
- - Submit lineup
  - On click of empty player (player placeholder) a list of players will appear, (name, record).
 On the second box only appear those players who can pair up with the first.
  - Add an action button in the place of submit lineup.
 Are all of your players there **check in**.
 Both caption will have this option [action box sequences T-14:00](https://www.loom.com/share/c577d8301e8442ad9718209c83f18921)
  - Both team captains need to check in whatever team assign first then he will send a pop up box and other team will accept and the clock start